sjl/.plan/README.markdown

 and then helps ensure I'm writing standards-compliant code.
 But apparently a recent Vlime commit broke Vlime in CCL.
 So I had to shave *that* yak first.
 Sent a PR.

+Did Rosalind problem `ASPC`.
+The problem itself was trivial.
+Made a handy iterate driver to make it even more trivial.

+Running the test suite in CCL gave me exactly what I wanted: examples of where I was unintentionally relying on SBCL's behavior.
+Today there were two:

+1. Relying on the traversal order of iterate's `:in-hashtable` (which uses `with-hash-table-iterator`) to get the output of `TRIE`.
+Made a helper to convert the hash tables to sorted alists to fix the output.
+2. Relying on the `~,…F` format directive having a half-up rounding strategy.
+   Turns out that when format is rounding a float to a given number of decimal places, the implementation is allowed to round half however it wants.
+SBCL seems to round half up (which matches what Rosalind shows in their examples, which is why I never noticed) but CCL seems to use banker's rounding.
+Had to do an ugly hack in `float-string` to make the output consistently match Rosalind's style everywhere.